September 15, 2016 – September 18, 2016

 Must order: blue crab beignets and the turtle bolognese

 This Italian grocery on Decatur Street in the French quarter is known for their muffuletta sandwich.
 Remember how I mentioned I over-ordered with every sandwich I had?
 Yeah – this one was no different.
 A whole muffuletta is essentially a whole round loaf of bread cut into quarters.
-The sandwich is similar to an Italian sub and is served on Sicilian sesame bread and filled with layers of ham, salami, provolone and a marinated olive salad.
-The grocery store itself sold all the fresh pastas and high-quality olive oil you could want – I instantly regretted only bringing a carry-on suitcase.
+The sandwich is similar to an Italian sub.
+It’s served on Sicilian sesame bread and filled with layers of ham, salami, provolone and a marinated olive salad.
+The grocery store itself sold all the fresh pastas and high-quality olive oil you could want.
+I instantly regretted only bringing a carry-on suitcase.

 Must order: muffuletta

 Pralines are a confection common in New Orleans made from sugar, cream and nuts, typically pecans.
 The mixture is boiled until it becomes creamy and caramelized; the mixture is then spread out into cookie-like pieces and dries to an almost fudge-like texture.
 The treat was adapted from a French recipe that used almonds in favor of pecans, a nut that was readily available in New Orleans.
 Aunt’s Sally’s is one of the famous shops selling the candy.
 My favorite was the one with the bananas foster flavor.
 It really tasted like you were eating a whole banana’s foster.
 I of course brought some back with me and have been eating them for a nightly dessert!